SAB113/CryoParticleSegment/README.md

 ## Installation

-While we recommend using [Google Colab](https://colab.google/) for the best user experience, you can also install CRISP locally by following these steps:
+While we recommend using [Google Colab](https://colab.research.google.com) for the best user experience and easier setup, you can also install CRISP locally by following these steps:

 ### Prerequisites